Skip to main content

 Note that previously created jobs will not be affected or updated with changes to the exclusion list.

-Cloning Discovery Jobs
+Manage Discovery Jobs

-1. From a discovery list page, click on a discovery job name of the job you want to clone and then click Edit.
+1. From a discovery list page, click a discovery job name of the job you want to clone and then click Edit.

 Edit existing jobEdit existing job